Robert Lee Parker

 d.
 October 31th, 2013 in Bowie (Maryland)

 Il nait en Louisiane mais grandit en Californie à Los Angeles dès 1943.
 Passionné de Jazz et de Blues, il apprend la guitare et débute à la fin des années 50 dans les orchestres d'Otis Williams & The Charms, Bo Diddley et de Paul "Hucklebuck" Williams (parfois sous le nom de Bobby Parks) dans un style Rhythm & Blues.
 Désireux de voler de ses propres ailes, Bobby quitte l'orchestre de Williams et s'installe à Washington (et joue dans les clubs de la 14ème Rue).
+Il propose d'abord un très beau blues "Blues get off my shoulder" pour le label Vee-Jay accompagné de "You got what it takes".
 Il obtient un premier hit avec "Watch your step" pour le label V-Tone (un titre repris plus tard par le Spencer Davis Group) qui influencera beaucoup d'artistes des Beatles à Santana.
-On remarque sur ses premiers titres sa voix claire et puissante, son jeu de guitare mordant.
-Il faut aussi noter un très beau blues "Blues get off my shoulder" pour le label Vee-Jay.
-Il tourne en Angleterre en 1968 où il grave deux titres pour Mike Vernon puis passe les années 70 et 80 à se produire dans sa région de Washington / Baltimore.
+On remarque sur ses premiers titres sa voix claire et puissante, son jeu de guitare mordant, incisif.
+Même s'il ne remporte que peu de succès pendant les années 60, Bobby tourne en Angleterre en 1968 où il grave deux titres pour Mike Vernon (l'excellent "Quit my baby").
+Il reste dans l'ombre durant les années 70 et 80 semblant continuer à se produire dans sa région de Washington / Baltimore.
+Sur ce double CD, édité en 2020 par le label anglais Rhythm & Blues, on trouve aussi quelques titres où Bobby joue derrière The Emeralds, Paul Williams, Bo Diddley ou Nat Hall ainsi que d'intéressantes pistes live datant de 1995.

 BENT OUT OF SHAPE